cnlohr/esp82xx/README.md

 ### Burn Firmware

 If you did everything correctly, flashing your esp should work.
-Just connect it to an USB to serial adaptor that uses 3.3V (you will fry your ESP with higer voltages) and place it in programming mode.
+Just connect it to an USB to serial adapter that uses 3.3V (**you will fry your ESP with voltages higher than 3.3 V**) and place it in programming mode.
 Then you can run

     make burn
-    make burnweb
+    make burnweb  # programming mode here too

 and your ESP is good to go.
-It should create its own WiFi Access Point called `ESPXXXX` or similar, where `XXXX` is some number.
+It should create its own WiFi Access Point called `ESPXXXX` or similar, where `XXXX` is some arbitrary code.
 From now on you can configure and burn new firmware/page data over the web interface in your browser (when connected to the esp's network or it is connected to yours).
 There are make targets to burn firmware and page data as well: